 The resistance of a material to breaking under tension called as Tensile Strength.

-The resistance of a material to breaking under Compression is called as Compressive strength.
+The resistance of a material to breaking under Compression is called Compressive strength.

-Ability of a material that can absorb energy without undergoing any shape change called as Resilience.
+The ability of a material that can absorb energy without undergoing any shape change called Resilience.

-• By calculating the area under Stress v/s Strain curve upto elastic point,resilience(elastic resilience) of the material will be determined.
+• By calculating the area under Stress v/s Strain curve up to an elastic point, resilience(elastic resilience) of the material will be determined.

 These are the 15 Mechanical properties of materials that are explained in a detailed manner

 The hardenability of a metal alloy is the depth up to which a material is hardened after putting through a heat treatment process called as hardenability.